Sunday, August 30, 2015

 Turnip pickles

-Back in June I made two jars of pak choy refrigerator pickles.
+Back in June I made two jars of pak choi refrigerator pickles.
 We got into them last week.
 They are very vinegary (maybe a bit too vinegary for some people’s tastes) but they are really good on hotdogs.
 The white stem parts are nice and crunchy.
-I’m definitely going to plant more pak choy next year.
+I’m definitely going to plant more pak choi next year.

 During the winter, I bring soup to work every day for lunch.
 During the summer, it feels odd to make soup but with all the wonderful fresh vegetables coming out of the garden I had to make a batch of minestrone soup.
 There are a lot of recipes out there for summer minestrone.
 The August issue of Cooking Light magazine has a good recipe and it happened into my mailbox just as I was wondering what to do with all my veggies.
 Homegrown carrots, green onions, tomatoes, squash, green beans and chard all went into my massive soup pot along with cannellini beans and ditalini pasta to make a wonderfully hearty soup.
 We ate some for dinner and I put the rest (three quart-bags full) into the freezer for later.